-A 2003 report by New York’s Correctional Association found that prisoners diagnosed with mental illness made up 11 percent of the state’s overall prison population, they constituted nearly a quarter of the people in lockdown.
+A 2003 report by New York’s Correctional Association found that people diagnosed with mental illness made up 11 percent of the state’s overall prison population, they constituted nearly a quarter of the people in lockdown.
 Many of the SHU prisoners the CA interviewed for the report were “actively psychotic, manic, paranoid or seemingly overmedicated.”
-As of September 1st, 2011, 173 prisoners diagnosed with mental illness were held in solitary confinement at Red Onion State Prison, out of a solitary confinement population of approximately 500.
+As of September 1st, 2011, 173 individuals diagnosed with mental illness were held in solitary confinement at Red Onion State Prison, out of a solitary confinement population of approximately 500.

-In 2009, Robert Foor, an Illinois prisoner with mental illness, was placed in isolation and “became more mentally ill, mutilating himself by cutting and biting, and [attempted] to hang himself.”
+In 2009, Robert Foor, an Illinois man with mental illness, was placed in isolation and “became more mentally ill, mutilating himself by cutting and biting, and [attempted] to hang himself.”
 He ultimately died in solitary confinement at Tamms Correctional Center.
-Another Tamms prisoner, Anthony Gay, “cut off a part of his genitalia, which a physician identified as ‘possibly a testicle’ and hung it from a string tied to his cell door.
+Another man held at Tamms, Anthony Gay, “cut off a part of his genitalia, which a physician identified as ‘possibly a testicle’ and hung it from a string tied to his cell door.
 He was treated and then sent to a ‘strip cell”‘ as punishment.
 Though his mental health has been notably declining, he has faced increasing isolation and longer sentences, due to incidents of throwing feces and urine at guards.